Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 In the _Simple Binding to Angular_ section above we were loading a list of documents in the most straightforward way.
 But what if we assign `Parties.find()` to `this.parties`, the same way as we do in a regular Meteor app with [Blaze](https://www.meteor.com/blaze).
 Blaze is the default frontend framework in Meteor (check the official Meteor [tutorial](https://www.meteor.com/tutorials/blaze/templates) for more).
-If Angular2 could understand Mongo methods, we would have an ideal way of dealing with Mongo collections.
+If Angular 2 could understand Mongo methods, we would have an ideal way of dealing with Mongo collections.

 `Parties.find()` returns an instance of `Mongo.Cursor`, which can reactively provide all documents, that have been added, changed or removed, to every component.
 But how can we teach Angular 2 to understand Mongo cursors?

-Luckily, Angular2 comes with the concept of so-called "differ classes" — classes that are used by the `ngFor` directive to provide information about what has been changed in a collection to render this collection efficiently.
+Luckily, Angular 2 comes with the concept of so-called "differ classes" — classes that are used by the `ngFor` directive to provide information about what has been changed in a collection to render this collection efficiently.